AbbVie (NYSE:ABBV) Rating Increased to Strong-Buy at Erste Group Bank

-AbbVie (NYSE:ABBV – Get Free Report) was upgraded by equities research analysts at Erste Group Bank to a “strong-buy” rating in a note issued to investors on Monday,Zacks.com reports.
+Erste Group Bank upgraded shares of AbbVie (NYSE:ABBV – Free Report) to a strong-buy rating in a research note issued to investors on Monday,Zacks.com reports.

-Several other equities research analysts have also commented on the company.
-Truist Financial upped their price target on AbbVie from $211.00 to $217.00 and gave the stock a “buy” rating in a research note on Monday, February 3rd.
-BMO Capital Markets raised their price objective on AbbVie from $208.00 to $215.00 and gave the company an “outperform” rating in a research note on Monday, February 3rd.
-Raymond James reaffirmed an “outperform” rating and set a $220.00 target price (up previously from $218.00) on shares of AbbVie in a report on Monday, February 3rd.
-Leerink Partnrs raised AbbVie from a “hold” rating to a “strong-buy” rating in a report on Friday, November 22nd.
-Finally, Leerink Partners raised AbbVie from a “market perform” rating to an “outperform” rating and set a $206.00 price target on the stock in a report on Friday, November 22nd.
-Five analysts have rated the stock with a hold rating, seventeen have issued a buy rating and three have assigned a strong buy rating to the stock.
-Based on data from MarketBeat, AbbVie presently has a consensus rating of “Moderate Buy” and an average price target of $211.45.
+Other equities analysts have also recently issued reports about the stock.
+Daiwa Capital Markets cut shares of AbbVie from an “outperform” rating to a “neutral” rating and set a $180.00 price objective for the company. in a research report on Thursday, December 5th.
+UBS Group upped their price target on shares of AbbVie from $181.00 to $190.00 and gave the company a “neutral” rating in a research note on Monday, February 3rd.
+Leerink Partnrs raised shares of AbbVie from a “hold” rating to a “strong-buy” rating in a report on Friday, November 22nd.
+Truist Financial boosted their price objective on AbbVie from $211.00 to $217.00 and gave the stock a “buy” rating in a report on Monday, February 3rd.
+Finally, Bank of America lifted their price target on AbbVie from $200.00 to $223.00 and gave the stock a “neutral” rating in a report on Tuesday, March 4th.
+Five research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and three have assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $211.45.

-AbbVie (NYSE:ABBV – Get Free Report) last posted its earnings results on Friday, January 31st.
-The company reported $2.16 earnings per share for the quarter, missing the consensus estimate of $2.98 by ($0.82).
+AbbVie (NYSE:ABBV – Get Free Report) last issued its earnings results on Friday, January 31st.
+The company reported $2.16 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.98 by ($0.82).
 AbbVie had a net margin of 7.59% and a return on equity of 296.28%.
-During the same period last year, the business posted $2.79 earnings per share.
-Equities analysts anticipate that AbbVie will post 12.31 EPS for the current year.
+During the same quarter last year, the company earned $2.79 earnings per share.
+As a group, equities analysts predict that AbbVie will post 12.31 EPS for the current year.

 Insider Activity at AbbVie

-In other news, EVP Perry C. Siatis sold 5,778 shares of AbbVie stock in a transaction on Thursday, February 20th.
-The shares were sold at an average price of $197.90, for a total transaction of $1,143,466.20.
-Following the transaction, the executive vice president now owns 22,381 shares in the company, valued at approximately $4,429,199.90.
+In other AbbVie news, EVP Timothy J. Richmond sold 29,917 shares of the firm’s stock in a transaction that occurred on Wednesday, February 26th.
+The shares were sold at an average price of $202.90, for a total value of $6,070,159.30.
+Following the sale, the executive vice president now owns 44,284 shares in the company, valued at $8,985,223.60.
+This trade represents a 40.32 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, EVP Perry C. Siatis sold 5,778 shares of the stock in a transaction on Thursday, February 20th.
+The shares were sold at an average price of $197.90, for a total value of $1,143,466.20.
+Following the completion of the transaction, the executive vice president now owns 22,381 shares of the company’s stock, valued at $4,429,199.90.
 The trade was a 20.52 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Timothy J. Richmond sold 29,917 shares of the company’s stock in a transaction on Wednesday, February 26th.
-The shares were sold at an average price of $202.90, for a total transaction of $6,070,159.30.
-Following the sale, the executive vice president now directly owns 44,284 shares in the company, valued at $8,985,223.60.
-This trade represents a 40.32 % decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold 54,639 shares of company stock valued at $11,067,025 over the last three months.
-0.25% of the stock is owned by insiders.
+Insiders have sold 54,639 shares of company stock valued at $11,067,025 over the last ninety days.
+0.25% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On AbbVie